 Exercise

 Exercise cannot overcome a bad diet.
 Stated another way, your mouth can eat more than your body can burn off.
-Stated one more way, you will literally wear your joints out trying to burn off the calories your mouth ate too much of – so, stop eating too much!!!!
+Bodybuilders say, “abs are made in the kitchen, not the gym.”
+Stated one more way, you will literally wear out your joints and tendons trying to burn off too many calories.
+Your mouth always wins, so stop eating too much!!!!

 About 10 years ago, I did Couch to 5K.
 The app made it so easy and I made “some” progress.
 But, I stalled.
-I just never changed my body composition in a meaningful way.
-It sucked because running takes SO FUCKING LONG too.
+I was just never able to meaningfully change my body composition.
+It sucked because running feels like it takes SO FUCKING LONG.
+It was probably good for my cardiovascular system, but it felt so miserable.

-This year, I found strength training and conditioning (which is different than “cardio”).
-Strength training takes WAY less time, and the progress is WAY more precise, which made it addictive, more like a game with your body.
+In 2016, I found strength training and conditioning (which is different from “cardio”).
+Strength training takes WAY less time, and the progress is WAY more precise, which makes it addictive, more like a game with your body.

 I still run today, and ironically, I can run a faster 5K now then when my exercise was focused around running.
 I will explain….